 At the core of the system are the extraction jobs that can be defined for the different components of the Denodo Platform.

-- Denodo Aracne.
-These type of jobs are deprecated and will be removed in a later version of the Denodo Platform.
+Denodo Aracne.
+This type of jobs is deprecated and will be removed in the next major version of Denodo.

 On a general level and for all jobs, it is possible to configure your time-based scheduling (when and how often it should be executed), various types of filters for post-processing the data retrieved by the system, and the way in which the results obtained by the job will be exported.
 The available exporters are: